HikariBoy/Medusa/README.md

 ## Installation
 The current release (0.16b) which supports only Windows 64-bit machines.
 Click the green clone button (top righton this page) to Download-ZIP, and save a copy of Medusa-master on your local machine.
-Extract the zipped file and a Medusa-master folder will be created.
+Extract the zip file and a Medusa-master folder will be created.
 Change into this folder and start the Medusa.exe program.
 Once Medusa starts select <b>[HELP]</b> and follow the Quick-Start Guide to see it in action.
 Example Answer and Results files are provided to explore how Medusa works.

 >It is essential that the <b>FeedbackReport.html</b> and the <b>Help Folder</b> are locatd in the same directory as the <b>Medusa.exe</b> program.